dehoisted/AC-Bot-Manager/README.md

 # AC-Bot-Manager
 Internal Assault Cube cheat that allows you to manage bots easily, using keybinds.
-Works by calling functions internally.
-Side Note: Bot skill rotates like this; bad, worse, medium, good, and best.
+Using the cheat is simple, just download the latest release [here.](https://github.com/dehoisted/AC-Bot-Manager/releases) After your done, extract the ZIP file, then run BM_Injector.exe. (with administrator privileges) Make sure Assault Cube is open.

 # Keybinds
 + F1 - Turn OP mode on and off.